joaks1/au-bootcamp-git-intro/README.md

     run_tests.sh
     tests

-The file `count-fasta-seqs.sh` where you will write your shell script.
-Go ahead and open it with your preferred text editor (probably nano if you are working on the Alabama Super Computer and have become familiar with the nano during the Bioinformatics Bootcamp).
+The file `count-fasta-seqs.sh` is where you will write your shell script.
+Go ahead and open it with your preferred text editor (probably `nano` if you are working on the Alabama Super Computer and have become familiar with the `nano` during the Bioinformatics Bootcamp).
-You will see that it currently just has a bunch of comments.
+You will see that the file is mostly just filled with comments (i.e., there's no code).

 The file `run_tests.sh` is a script that runs a series of tests on the `count-fasta-seqs.sh` script.
-Since that script doesn't exist yet, all these tests currently fail.
+Since that code doesn't exist yet, all of these tests currently fail.
 Try it:

     $ sh run_tests.sh